-NAFEM 2015 has come and gone, you sit back and evaluate.
+After a trade show has come and gone, you sit back and evaluate.
 Your booth looked great.
 The traffic exceeded expectations.
 There were great conversations had, collateral picked up and badges scanned.
 Success!

-Well, maybe.
-Consider that every genuinely interested lead that came through your booth also walked through dozens of other booths.
-Your branded flash drives are now swimming in the bottom of briefcases, and the great information shared is no longer top of mind as your prospects play email catch-up and try to digest all that they learned and saw at the show.
+Well… maybe.
+Consider that show leads who came through your booth also walked through dozens of other booths.
+Your branded giveaways are now swimming in the bottom of briefcases, and the great information shared is no longer top of mind as your prospects play email catch-up and try to digest all they learned and saw at the show.

 According to research from EXHIBITOR, 98% of exhibitors collect sales leads at trade shows, but less than 70% have any formalized plan or process in place for how those leads are followed up after the show.
-That’s a staggering statistic considering these people have essentially said, “Hey, I’m interested in what you offer, and I’m the right person to be talking to.”
+That’s a staggering statistic, considering these people have essentially said, “Hey, I’m interested in what you offer, and I’m the right person to be talking to.”

 But it’s not too late.
 Here are some easy and quick ideas for following up with show leads:

 - Send out a post-show e-blast reminding leads of key messages and offering links to helpful resources